simurgailab/mask-rcnn-implementation-with-custom-dataset/README.md

     NUM_CLASSES = 1 + 5  # Background + classname, for instance, if there are 5 classes, specify 1+5.
 ```

-&rarr; Custom classes has to been added to self attribute in creating a synthetic dataset step:
+&rarr; Custom classes has to been added to self attribute in creating a synthetic dataset step.
+In here "configclassname" specifies the superclass in json annotation file inside the "Categories" key.
 ```
 class customDataset(utils.Dataset):

     def load_class(self, dataset_dir, subset):
     ...
         self.add_class("configclassname", 1, "class1")
         self.add_class("configclassname", 2, "class2")
         self.add_class("configclassname", 3, "class3")